Product Manager Resume Format

 Professional Summary

-Strategic Product Manager with 7+ years of experience building and scaling B2B SaaS products.
-Proven track record of driving $12M+ in annual revenue through customer-centric product development and data-driven experimentation.
-Expert in Agile methodologies, cross-functional leadership, and translating business objectives into actionable product roadmaps.
+Innovative Product Manager with over 7 years of experience orchestrating and scaling B2B SaaS solutions.
+Demonstrates a solid history of generating $12M+ annual revenue via user-driven product innovation and data-centric experimentation.
+Skilled in Agile processes, cross-functional leadership, and converting business goals into actionable product plans.

 Key Skills

-Product Roadmapping • A/B Testing • SQL & Data Analysis • Agile/Scrum • Stakeholder Management • User Research • PRD Writing • Go-to-Market Strategy • Jira & Confluence • OKR Framework • Competitive Analysis • Figma
+Product Roadmapping • A/B Testing • SQL & Data Interpretation • Agile/Scrum • Stakeholder Engagement • User Research • PRD Development • Go-to-Market Strategy • Jira & Confluence • OKR Framework • Competitive Analysis • Figma

 Work Experience